kenneth1870/JavaScript30/README.md

 ### Day 12: 29 Jun 2018
 Learned about key sequence detection & Konami code.
 Also, found that [BuzzFeed site](https://www.buzzfeed.com/)'s hidden easter egg is still working.
 To see it in action just press ':arrow_up: :arrow_up: :arrow_down: :arrow_down: :arrow_left: :arrow_right: :arrow_left: :arrow_right: B A'.

+### Day 13: 11 Jan 2017
+Learned a bit more about window events & a very useful javascript debounce function.
+Today's project helped me to fix an issue related to resize events which was slowing down our site.
+The goal behind debounce implementation is to reduce overhead by preventing a function from being called several times in succession.